-‘He’s free to go’: Mexican man says he’s hopeful for future
+‘He’s free to go’: Mexican man has hope for future

 Tacoma, Wash. — Their hug was silent, their smiles broad.